This post may contain affiliate links. Please read our disclosure policy.

 Ingredient amounts are listed in the printable recipe card below.

 - canned artichokes - water-packed or oil-packed, your choice

-- frozen spinach - block or bag and no need to thaw
+- frozen spinach - use frozen block spinach or loose kind, either way, no need to thaw

 - cream cheese - full fat is best for pressure cooking